fredgibbs/fredgibbs.github.io/cv/index.md

 ## Reviews

+Susanne Leikam, _Framing Spaces in Motion: Tracing Visualizations of Earthquakes into Twentieth-Century San Francisco._ Heidelberg: Universitätsverlag, 2015.
+In _Journal of American History_ 103.4 (March 2017): 1067-68.

 Isla Fay, _Health and the City: Disease, Environment and Government in Norwich, 1200–1575_.
 York: York Medieval Press, 2015.
-In *Social History of Medicine* 29.1 (February 2016).
+In *Social History of Medicine* 29.4 (February 2016): 844-45.

 Massimo Montanari, _Medieval Tastes: Food, Cooking, and the Table_.
 New York: Columbia University Press, 2015.
 In _Agricultural History_ 90.2 (2016): 248-9.